 **I like to use simple meals that do not call for a lot of ingredients as this saves on time as well as cash since I’ll most likely always have those ingredients on hand. (soy sauce, spices, etc…)

 Tip: As you are preparing a meal, you may want to double it to put one in the freezer.
 It’s always nice to have meals in the freezer you can pull out when you don’t feel like cooking!
 I do this all the time with Spaghetti sauce and taco meat!

 When I find a great deal on something we use regularly, I’ll stock up as much as I can.
 This saves tons of money.
 As another example, Walmart just ran a deal on Campbell’s tomato soup for 0.50 cents a can, which I like to always keep on hand to make lunches a breeze or even a laid back weekend meal served with grilled cheese sandwiches.
 I’m good for a while now!
-I try to build up a very nice stockpile of ingredients to work with when planning our menus.
+I try to build up a very nice stockpile of ingredients to work with when planning our meals.
 Some weeks I only have to buy the basics like milk and fresh vegetables!